Create edible landscaping for your home by substituting attractive edible plants for some or all of the ornamental plantings in your front garden.

 Food Not Lawns: How to Turn Your Yard into a Garden and Your Neighborhood into a Community (Chelsea Green Publishing, 2006)

-Wendy Priesnitz is the editor of Natural Life Magazine, a journalist with forty years of experience, and the author of twelve books.
+Wendy Priesnitz is the editor of Natural Life Magazine, a journalist with forty years of experience, and the author of thirteen books.